jjhelmus/nmrglue/doc/source/tutorial.rst

-Here we see NMRPipe files stores the spectal width of the direct dimension (50000.0 Hz) and the name of the indirect dimension (15N) as well as a number of additional parameter.
+Here we see NMRPipe files stores the spectal width of the direct dimension (50000.0 Hz) and the name of the indirect dimension (15N) as well as a number of additional parameters.

 Some file formats describe well the spectral data, listing a large number of parameters, other only a few.
-In addition, the different format express the parameters in different units and under different names.
-For user who are familar with the specific file format or working with only a single file type this is not a problem, the dictionary allows direct access to these parameters.
-If a more uniform listing of spectal parameter is desired the ``guess_udic`` function can be used to create a 'universal' dictionary.
+In addition, different formats express parameters in different units and under different names.
+For users who are familar with the specific file format or are working with only a single file type, this is not a problem; the dictionary allows direct access to these parameters.
+If a more uniform listing of spectal parameters is desired, the ``guess_udic`` function can be used to create a 'universal' dictionary.

     >>> udic = ng.pipe.guess_udic(dic,data)
     >>> udic.keys()
     ['ndim', 0, 1]
     >>>

-This 'universal' dictionary of spectral parameter contains only the most fundamental parameters, the dimensionality of the data and a dictionary of parameters for each axis numbered according to the data array ordering (the direct dimension is the highest numbered dimension).
+This 'universal' dictionary of spectral parameters contains only the most fundamental parameters, the dimensionality of the data, and a dictionary of parameters for each axis numbered according to the data array ordering (the direct dimension is the highest numbered dimension).
 The axis dictionaries contain the following keys: